649/spend-ERC20-create-ERC721/README.md

 **ERC-20 token contract** — This is a standard ERC-721 contract implemented using the [OpenZeppelin template](https://github.com/OpenZeppelin/openzeppelin-solidity/tree/master/contracts/token/ERC20) with additional functions:

-* `spend(account from, uint256 value)` — Allows end user to burn their own tokens.
+* `spend(uint256 value)` — Allows end user to burn their own tokens.
 It can only be triggered by the user, and is used in minting new certificates.
 * `burnPool() view` — Returns the amount of tokens that can be reclaimed through staking.
 Using the `spend` function increments this pool
 * `burnRate() view` — Returns a number 0 to 100 that represents the percentage of tokens in circulation (current supply / max supply)